Airvet, a telehealth veterinary platform, just clawed its way to a $14 million Series A round – TechCrunch

 TC: When a customer calls a vet for $30, is there a time limit?

-BW: There is no time limit and cases will usually stay open for three full days, so pet parents can continue to access the vet via chat for any follow up questions or concerns.
+BW: There is no time limit and cases will usually stay open for three full days, so pet parents can continue to access the vet via chat for any follow-up questions or concerns.

 TC: Are you competing at all on pricing?